h2oai/nitro/README.md

-### Menu - Radio-buttons
+### Pickers - Radio-buttons

-Buttons are shown for 4-7 options.
+Radio-buttons are shown for 4-7 options.

 Set `mode='radio'` to display buttons regardless of the number of options.